danceoncloud/architecture-design/src/site/notes/aws/Management & Governance/Organizations/Organizations.md

     - **Chatbot Policy**: Controls access from chat applications to AWS accounts.
     - **AI Service Opt-out Policy**: Manages data collection settings for AWS AI services.

+>[!SCP] Permission Evaluation
+>ALLOW: should be explicitly allowed at **ALL** level from top down to account
+>DENY: any deny from higher layer will take final effect
 ## Service Integration
 - **Trusted Access for AWS Services**: Allows specific AWS services to perform tasks across your organization's accounts.
 - **IAM Identity Center Integration**: Provides centralized access management for all accounts in your organization.